 Students should be aware that in any event, no assessment or examination mark should be considered final until all marks have been reviewed by the external examiner at the end of the summer examinations.
-The current external examiner for Sociology is Dr. Anne Byrne of NUI Galway.
+The current external examiner for Sociology is Professor Sally Shortall from Queens University Belfast.